 The results suggest that white clover and pine needles are very effective in attracting female mosquitoes to lay eggs due to the high corresponding larvae counts in both traps.
 To improve methods, more trials should be run in order to verify and validate results.
 In the future, additional natural baits could be tested to investigate whether or not there are even more attractive nutrient sources for mosquitoes.
-Similarly, different types of pine needles could be manipulated as a variable in order to determine whether varying concentrations of limonene and pinene, or other differences between types of pine needles, make a significant difference in terms of larvae count.
+Similarly, different types of pine needles could be manipulated as a variable in order to determine whether varying concentrations of limonene and pinene make a significant difference in terms of larvae count.
 Mosquito Habitat Mapper would be best suited for such studies.
+Lastly, this experience of working with such qualified and committed mentors has eased the research process into something incredibly enjoyable and memorable.